freewind-demos/kotlin-btc-bitcoinj-continue-calculating-demo/README.md

-Kotlin Btc bitcoinj Calculate Transactions by Date Demo
+Kotlin Btc bitcoinj Continue Calculating Demo
 =========================================

+The calculating can be stopped, and continued again next time.

 Run `Hello.kt` in your IDE.